divshot/docs/integrations/emberjs.md

 # Using Ember.js with Divshot Hosting

-<p class="lead">[Ember.js](http://emberjs.com/) is a popular open-source framework for building ambitious web applications.
+<p class="lead"><a href="http://emberjs.com/">Ember.js</a> is a popular open-source framework for building ambitious web applications.
 Hosting Ember.js applications on Divshot is a great solution that is easy to get setup.</p>

 ## Getting started